-Photography will enable students to be creative and explore the world in their own way.
+This course will enable you to be creative and explore the world in your own way.
 It will provide the knowledge, skills and attributes needed to think creatively and explore the many ways in which a photograph can represent reality.
 You will look with new eyes.
 You must be ready to develop intellectually, imaginatively and creatively and be capable of organising yourself and value working individually and as part of a team.